roywright/applet2007/instructions/README.md

 Instructions
 ============
 When the applet loads, a menubar and blank x- and y-axes are displayed.
 The menubar is shown below.
-The applet requires at least Java JRE 1.4 to run.

   ![](04.jpg)